In-Classroom Support

 Bacterial Transformation

 The process by which bacteria take up foreign DNA is transformation.
-Bacteria may be transformed with plasmids containing antibiotic resistance genes (pAMP or pKAN), or the pGLO plasmid that gives ampicillin resistance along with green glowing phenotype via the green fluorescent protein gene in the presence of UV light and arabinose sugar.
-This protocol may be used along with the recombinant DNA protocol, or as a separate experiment. pGLO Transformation Protocol Video
+Bacteria may be transformed with plasmids containing antibiotic resistance genes (pAMP or pKAN), or the pGLO plasmid that gives ampicillin resistance along with green glowing phenotype via the green fluorescent protein gene in the presence of UV light and arabinose sugar. pGLO Transformation Protocol Video

-In this protocol, plasmid DNA is isolated, then digested with restriction enzymes and electrophoresis in order to observe banding patterns.
-Alternatively, plasmid DNA can be provided for the restriction reaction, or plasmid DNA may be provided as digested and undigested samples that are ready to load onto a gel.
+In this protocol, plasmid DNA is digested with restriction enzymes followed by electrophoresis in order to observe banding patterns.
+Alternatively, plasmid DNA may be provided as digested and undigested samples that are ready to load onto a gel.
 Restriction Digest Protocol Video

 Bold Fold